Welcome to Advanced Software Engineering

 - be able to recognize various ethical problems commonly faced by software engineers and other computer professionals,

-- appeal to one or more rational ethical theories to reason about those problems, and
+- apply a rational approach to reason about those problems, and

 - see themselves as moral agents with a responsibility to understand and adhere to the Software Engineering Code of Ethics.